 Dr Timothy Cribbin, Department of Computer Science, Brunel University London (Project Lead; Programmer)

-Timothy is responsible for writing and maintaining the code base for Tweetcatcher and Tweetvis and is currently managing the Chorus project.
+Timothy was responsible for writing and maintaining the code base for Tweetcatcher Desktop (TCD) and Tweetvis (TV) and is currently managing the Chorus project.
 This work was initially driven and supported by the FoodRisc (EU F7) and MATCH (EPSRC) projects.
-He has been a full-time lecturer at Brunel University since 2001 and has research interests in Visual Analytics, Information Visualisation, Text Mining and Search User Interfaces.
+He has been a full-time lecturer at Brunel University since 2001 and has research interests in visual analytics, information visualisation, text mining and interactive document search.

 Professor Julie Barnett, Department of Psychology, University of Bath

-Julie was the primary driving force behind the conception of Chorus, highlighting the need for accessible tools to support social media based social research and defining requirements that helped to shape the Chorus feature set.
+Julie was the primary driving force behind the conception of Chorus, who highlighted the need for accessible tools to support social media based social research and defining requirements that helped to shape the Chorus feature set.
 She is social psychologist with particular interest and expertise in risk appreciation, risk communication, the development of health technologies, the maintenance and change of behaviour, public engagement processes and policy development.

 Dr Phillip Brooker, Department of Psychology, University of Bath (Researcher; Requirements Engineer)

 Phillip has played a crucial role in the development and refinement of the Chorus, taking responsibility for the design and execution of several case-study exercises along with general and extensive testing of pre-release software and general requirements analysis.
 He is the primary author of the seminal Chorus article: “Doing Social Media Analytics” and also the SAGE Research Methods Case “User-driven data capture: Locating and analysing Twitter conversation about cystic fibrosis without keywords” and has been busy presenting and blogging (see this for e.g.) about Chorus at various venues over the last few months.

 Mr Hiran Basnayake, Department of Computer Science, Brunel University (Web Developer; Lead Programmer: TweetCatcher Web)

-Hiran was employed on the MATCH project and was the programmer of the original Tweetcatcher application.
+Hiran was employed on the MATCH project and was the programmer of the original server-based Tweetcatcher application.
 This web-based resource was the primary data collection resource during the early development stages of Tweetvis.